mgildea/Multi-Step-Form-Js/README.md

 * utilizes jquery validation (with or without jquery unobtrusive validation) to validate the form at each step.
 * contains customizable header step classes to distinguish between active, complete, and incomplete steps.
 * triggers custom change events with relevant step data for custom processing (e.g. updating progress bars)
+* provides configuration for navigating steps by clicking headers
+* provides configuration for allowing navigating through steps with unvalidated form elements

 ## Download